 Student Loans in the U.S.: Should You Refinance in 2025?

-If you’re one of the 43+ million Americans with student loan debt, you may be wondering whether refinancing is a smart move in 2025.
-With changing interest rates, new federal policies, and inflation pressures, refinancing could help you save money—but it’s not for everyone.
+If you’re one of the 43+ million Americans with student loan debt, you may be considering refinancing in 2025.
+With changing interest rates, new federal policies, and inflation pressures, refinancing could help you save money, but it’s not the right option for everyone.

-Here’s what you need to know before making a decision.
+Here’s everything you need to know before making a decision.

 đź’ˇ What Does It Mean to Refinance a Student Loan?